 5. Garnish with fresh finely chopped herbs such as Coriander, Parsley, Basil and/or Chives and ENJOY!

 If you like the content, please check me out on instagram @mspetit for daily Performance, Lifestyle & Wellness inspiration.
 If you want to learn more about how the Bulletproof© Diet can help you to lose weight, lower inflammation, increase focus and energy, you can participate in my 1:1 individual coaching program 'FAST TRACK Bulletproof© DIET' which is designed to cater to your individual needs and get you started on a Bulletproof Lifestyle.
 The four week program includes a weekly 1:1 coaching session and on-going support during the process.
-To schedule simply email email@example.com with the most suitable days/times for your weekly session.
+To schedule simply email firstname.lastname@example.org with the most suitable days/times for your weekly session.
 If you want to stay tuned to my latest adventures, experiments and daily inspirations follow me on instagram.